qmk/qmk_firmware/keyboards/dc01/arrow/readme.md

 ![DC01 Arrow Cluster](https://i.imgur.com/PTn0sp8.jpg)

 A hotpluggable four part keyboard which comes together with magnets and pogo pins!
-This is the arrow cluster
+This is the arrow cluster.

 Keyboard Maintainer: [Yiancar](https://github.com/yiancar)
 Hardware Supported: Runs on an atmega32u4